Different Plastic Types and How they are Recycled | General Kinematics

 It’s in bottles, containers, wrapping, and other everyday items.
 Plastic is as versatile as it is recyclable.
 By recycling the plastics you use every day, you can reduce your impact on the environment and help businesses cut costs.
 However, not all types of plastics are created equal.
 The number within the recycling symbol on plastic containers, known as an SPI Code, provides a wealth of information about the safety and biodegradability of each plastic type.
 Understanding these codes will help you know how to sort out used materials for recycling.
 For quick reference, here’s a quick look at the different codes:

 HDPE (High Density Polyethylene): One of the newest types of plastics, HDPE was first created in the 1950s by Karl Ziegler and Erhard Holzkamp.
 HDPE is the most commonly recycled plastic and is usually deemed safe for food contact by the FDA.
 Because of its internal structure, HDPE is much stronger than PET, and can be reused safely.
 It can also be used for items that will be stored or used outdoors, because it does well in both high and freezing temperatures.
 HDPE products have a very low risk of leaching into foods or liquids.
-You’ll find this plastic in milk jugs, yogurt tubs cleaning product containers, bodywash bottles and similar products.
+You’ll find this plastic in milk jugs, yogurt tubs, cleaning product containers, body wash bottles and similar products.
 Many children’s toys, park benches, planting pots, and pipes are also made from HDPE.
 Recycled HDPE is made into pens, plastic lumber, plastic fencing, picnic tables and bottles.

 PS (Polystyrene): PS, or Styrofoam, was discovered by accident in Germany in 1839.
-An easily recognizable plastic, PS or Styrofoam is found in beverage cups, insulation, packing materials, egg cartons and disposable dinnerware.
+An easily recognizable plastic, PS is found in beverage cups, insulation, packing materials, egg cartons and disposable dinnerware.
 It’s cheap and easy to create, and so is found everywhere.
 However, it’s unsafe because Styrofoam’s notorious both for leaching harmful chemicals, especially when heated, and for poor recyclability.
 Like PP, it’s usually thrown away, although some recycling programs may accept it.
 PS is recycled into various items including insulation, school supplies and license plate framing.